Links to EU guidance, as it stood immediately before end of transition period.

 This will be done via amendments to the HMRs by the Human Medicines (Amendment etc.) (EU Exit) Regulations 2019 and the Human Medicines (Amendment etc.) (EU Exit) Regulations 2020.
 The 2020 Regulations have been approved by Parliament and are now UK law.

-The 2012 Regulations set out a comprehensive regime for the authorisation of medicinal products for human use; for the manufacture, import, distribution, sale and supply of those products; for their labelling and advertising; and for pharmacovigilance.
+The HMRs set out a comprehensive regime for the authorisation of medicinal products for human use; for the manufacture, import, distribution, sale and supply of those products; for their labelling and advertising; and for pharmacovigilance.

 Part of maintaining the current position involves continued reliance on EU guidance documents.
 Where existing EU law refers to various pieces of EU guidance, those references are inserted into the 2012 Regulations.

 The relevant version of the EU guidance is the version as it stood immediately before the end of the transition period.